About Project 21

 THE GOAL

-Through coherent datasets and joint analyses across the region, Project 21 supports humanitarian, development, and peace actors to effectively address protection risks and needs of the people in the Sahel.
+Through coherent datasets and joint analyses across the region, Project 21 supports humanitarian, development, and peace actors to effectively address protection risks and needs of the affected populations in the Sahel+ region.

 Strengthening coordination and cohesion of protection monitoring